Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 Dennis Ritter

-Why regulation means not only risk but also opportunity
+Why regulation means not only risk, but also opportunity

-From market value to property value
+From market value to Property Value

-Loan-to-value method according to BelWertV
+Mortgage lending value method according to BelWertV

 Market value method with portfolio adjustment

-Real estate credit privileging and risk weights
+Real estate lending privilege and risk weights

 ADC (Acquisition, Development, Construction)

-Wealth management between efficiency and regulatory compliance
+Wealth Management between efficiency and compliance

 The solution: automated, digital processes that seamlessly integrate regulation without compromising the quality of advice.